Generalization on the higher moments of the Fourier coefficients of symmetric power $L$-functions: Lemma's

 where

 with $c_{-1}=0$.
-Note that even though $d_m$ and $ e_m$ are given by the same formula, $d_m\neq e_m$ for any $m$, because they are dependent on $l$ and $j$. \end{lemma} \begin{proof} We know that for each prime $p$ and integers $j\geq1$, we have
+Note that even though $d_m$ and $ e_m$ are given by the same formula, they are different as they are evaluated for different parities. \end{lemma} \begin{proof} We know that for each prime $p$ and integers $j\geq1$, we have

 Assume $lj$ is even.
 Following the above lemma, we obtain

 where

 since $\binom{n}{l-1}-\binom{n-1}{l-1}=\binom{n-1}{l-2}$.
 The other case, when $lj$ is odd, follows similarly by the following equality